RomeCore/RCParsing/README.md

 - 🎨 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.
 - 🧩 **Combinator Style**: Unlock maximum performance by defining complex tokens with immediate value transformation, bypassing the AST construction entirely for a direct, allocation-free result.
 Perfect for high-speed parsing of well-defined formats.
 Also can be used with AST mode.
 - 🐛 **Debug-Friendly**: Get detailed, actionable error messages with stack traces and precise source locations.
 Richest API for manual error information included.
-- 🚑 **Intelligent Error Recovery**: Define custom recovery strategies per rule to handle syntax errors and go further.
+- 🚑 **Error Recovery**: Define custom recovery strategies per rule to handle syntax errors and go further.
-- ⚡ **Fast**: Performance is now on par with the fastest .NET parsing libraries (see benchmarks below).
+- ⚡ **Blazing Fast**: Performance is now on par with the fastest .NET parsing libraries (see benchmarks below).
 - 🌳 **Rich AST**: Parser makes an AST (Abstract Syntax Tree) from raw text, with ability to optimize, fully analyze and calculate the result value entirely lazy, reducing unnecessary allocations.
 - 🔧 **Configurable Skipping**: Advanced strategies for whitespace and comments, allowing you to use conflicting tokens in your main rules.
 - 📦 **Batteries Included**: Useful built-in tokens and rules (regex, identifiers, numbers, escaped strings, separated lists, custom tokens, and more...).